unified

 • processor = processor.data(key, value)

-• processor = processor.data(values)
+• processor = processor.data(dataset)

 • value = processor.data(key)

-• info = processor.data()
+• dataset = processor.data()

 Parameters